How-to-Fix-a-Starting-System-Fault

 How to Fix a Starting System Fault

-If you’re experiencing any of these symptoms, it’s important to take action right away.
-A starting system fault can be caused by a number of different things, and if left unchecked, it can lead to more serious problems.
+If you’re experiencing any of these symptoms, it’s important to take action immediately.
+Many different things can cause a starting system fault, and if left unchecked, it can lead to more serious problems.

-There are a number of different reasons why starting system faults can occur.
+There are several different reasons why starting system faults can occur.
 Some of the most common causes include:

 ⚠️ A failed starter motor